oeggy03/tp/docs/UserGuide.md

 **Example**
 * `find p n/John t/friend`: Updates the list of persons by listing only those who match the specified name or tag
-* After the command is run, the output in the Ui should be similar to the one shown here.
+* After the command is run, the output in the UI should be similar to the one shown here.
 Only the persons matching the specified name or tag will be listed, as highlighted in red:
 ![find person all params](images/findPersonByNameAndTag.png)

 [Back to Table of Contents](#table-of-contents)